 In 2025, leaders must stop treating reputation as branding fluff.
 It is capital — often more valuable than financial capital in securing deals, partnerships, and influence.

 As AI reshapes visibility, the leaders who engineer digital reputation as an asset will dominate.
-Those who don't risk being erased.
+Those who view it as a cost center will fall behind.

 FAQs

 Q1: Why is digital reputation considered capital?
-Because it directly impacts deal flow, investor trust, and AI-driven visibility — making it a financial asset, not just an image.
+Because it directly impacts deal flow, investor trust, and AI-driven visibility — making it a financial asset with measurable ROI, not just an image.
+Our case studies show returns of 67x to 278x through M&A premiums, fundraising acceleration, and partnership access.

 Q2: How does AI affect reputation in 2025?
-AI engines summarize leaders directly.
-If you're not cited in trusted outlets, you risk being invisible.
+AI engines summarize leaders directly based on authoritative sources.
+If you're not cited in trusted outlets like Forbes, Financial Times, or Harvard Business Review, you risk being invisible or misrepresented when stakeholders ask AI about you.

 Q3: Can a curated digital presence replace reputation building?
 No. Curation looks polished but lacks third-party validation.
-Reputation capital requires external credibility.
+Reputation capital requires external credibility from media outlets, industry publications, and authoritative sources that stakeholders and AI engines trust.